 Let’s look at bank money transfers.
 The basics of money transfer – simply moving money and tracking those transactions at massive scale – haven’t changed.
 But the benefits of optimizing – digitally transforming – a core, existing practice are massive at scale.
 An overnight wire transfer (the old standard), is costly, time-consuming, and very inefficient with various points of human and machine intervention.
 Today this must happen in seconds without any manual intervention.
-A good example of this is Banca d’Italia’s launch of TIPS (Target Instant Payment Settlement), which “guarantees settlement within seconds and is unique in doing this directly in central bank money.”
-Aerospike is a key component of the transaction infrastructure for launching TIPS.
+A good example of this is a major European bank’s instant payment system, which “guarantees settlement within seconds and is unique in doing this directly in central bank money.”
+Aerospike is a key component of the transaction infrastructure for launching the instant payment system.

 In this scenario, Aerospike powers a shared-ledger that empowers banks to move money 24 hours a day, seven days a week, 365 days a year.
 This can dramatically reduce redundant technology and business processes, optimizing business practices, boost customer experience and profits, and eliminate technical debt.

 A New Stack for A New Generation of Business